What Happened and What Does it Mean?

 The First World War in 1917

-The Great War was now well into its 3rd year and neither sweeping operations nor large scale attacks had brought the break-though that would end the war.
+The Great War was now well into its 3rd year and the sweeping operations of 1914 had given way to stalemates, the costly battles of 1915 had yielded little success, and the large scale attacks of 1916 had also failed to bring the break-though that the Allies wanted.
 The great costs of industrial warfare and the difficulty of holding captured ground had become obvious.
 However, lessons learned through the bloody Somme Offensive in 1916 were put to use and helped make the Canadians’ success at Vimy Ridge possible.

 The Canadian offensive at Vimy Ridge is shown here, as well as the advance across the Douai Plain and the battles of Arleux and Fresnoy in late April and early May.
 The blue lines mark the progress of the advance and the dates Allied forces reached them.
 Pink lines mark divisional boundaries.
 Green lines illustrate old advances.

 In the spring of 1917, plans were laid for the Nivelle Offensive.
 The British Expeditionary Force (BEF) was to attack near Arras, and one week later, the French planned to attack Chemin des Dames.
 The main purpose of the British Arras Offensive was to draw German troops away from Chemin des Dames.
 Vimy Ridge, on the Northern edge of the British section, was to be the Canadian objective of the battle.

 Byng of Vimy Lieutenant-General Sir Julian Byng commanded the Canadian Corps on the Western Front from May 1916 to June 1917.
 He forged the Canadians into an elite fighting formation, leading them through the battles of Mount Sorrel, the Somme, and Vimy Ridge.
 His

 Canadian troops called themselves the “Byng Boys,”